This page is designed to give you as leaders (old and new) information about Gilweroo that will make you and your scouts weekend more enjoyable.

 Each year a number of mobile phones and other equipment are lost by scouts.
 They can be lost anywhere in the park and are therefore not easy to locate.
 Although we do not believe theft is an issue at Gilweroo, we do however advise caution, as it is better to take the precaution than go through the hassle of replacing the lost item.

 We also ask that Scouts not be issued with UHF radios.
-Scouts are given a program to following so you as a leader should always be able to identify where they are or should be.
-Throughout the park each activity is issued with a UHF radio that allows for communication between activities/HQ and our roving personnel.
+Scouts are given a program to follow and each troop site is provided with a copy for each of their patrols, so you as a leader should always be able to identify where they are or should be.
+Throughout the park most activities are issued with a UHF radio that allows for communication between activities/HQ and our roving personnel.